 So, the Democrats have two options come 2020: agree with Trump’s positions or use the Counterfeit News Network strategy of amplifying hostilities and encouraging bombing campaigns.
 Trump could also make fools of the Democrats by bringing Gabbard into his administration.

 Gabbard needs to channel Bob Dole, Mike Gravel, and Ron Paul at the debates and carve out her own monument in the anti-war crusade.
-These men told the truth about the pro-war left, and that’s how you become the lead protagonist in all future accounts of history.We value your comments!
-Please weigh in on our comment section below.
+These men told the truth about the pro-war left, and that’s how you become the lead protagonist in all future accounts of history.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com